BryantSteed/projectRSA/rsa-project-report.md

 ![img](de_quad_constants.png)

 This is the constant spread for quadratic time complexity.
-It's not the most unform, but it was a lot more uniform than all the other order, especially my theoretical O(n^3)
+It's not the most unform, but it was a lot more uniform than all the other order, especially my theoretical O(n^3).

 ![img](de_complexity.png)

-As you can see, the emperical curve here most follows that of the quadratic time complexity, although for some odd reason the last datapoint seemed to spike out a lot more.
+As you can see, the empirical curve here most follows that of the quadratic time complexity, although for some odd reason the last datapoint seemed to spike out a lot more.
 Despite that, its order of growth was no where near cubic, so quadratic O(n^2) is its real order.

 Of course my prediciton that the call stack length would make the order of decryption higher than that of encryption was correct, but my overall was not.